AlphaBlue7/SubAlarm/README.md

 ## Algorithm
 1. The list of already identified subdomains are to pasted in `subop.txt`.

+2. sort is used to alphabatically arrange the list of subdomains in `subop.txt`

-2. subfinder is used to generate a list of subdomains of the target domain and are saved in `subop1.txt`.
+3. subfinder is used to generate a list of subdomains of the target domain and are saved in `subop1.txt` once sorted alphabetically.

-3. anew is used to compare the two lists and identify the new domain(s) that went live.
+4. diff is used in tandum with grep and sed to identify the differences and the output is saved to `newsubdomains.txt`

-4. The notify tool is integrated with telegram in my interpretation.
+5. The notify tool is integrated with telegram in my interpretation.

-5. Making use of the above integration the bot sends the user a notification alerting the user of the new domains identified
+6. Making use of the above integration the bot sends the user a notification alerting the user of the new domains identified

-6. The `runcount.txt` is used to keep track of the number of iterations
+7. The `runcount.txt` is used to keep track of the number of iterations

-7. The script runs at an interval of 60 minutes
+8. The script runs at an interval of 60 minutes